What is Haptic Feedback?

 Visual feedback is used for many different purposes, from a flashing warning light to a desktop interface to the immersive experience of a VR headset.
 It’s the same with haptic feedback: there’s a rich spectrum of ways in which it can be used.

 In our bodies, the somatosensory system is involved in everything from establishing a sense of presence, to emotional connection and wellbeing, to enabling us to explore and interact with objects, to providing 360° sensory feedback.
-At Ultraleap, we’re already seeing our technology used to achieve very different things in different applications.
+At Ultraleap, we see our technology used to achieve very different purposes in different applications.

 In automotive, haptic feedback allows manufacturers to create non-visual modes of interaction, reducing the amount of time drivers take their eyes off the road.

 When added to user interfaces, haptics is all about reducing task completion time and improving accuracy.
 Multisensory experiences that incorporate haptics are increasingly recognised as central to natural interaction and the next generation of UX design.

-The role of haptic feedback in VR, in contrast, is largely about increasing users’ sense of presence.
+The role of haptic feedback in VR and spatial computing is largely about increasing users’ sense of presence.
 This isn’t simply about making virtual bubbles feel like real bubbles popping on your hands.
 Haptic feedback allows storytellers to create experiences that we can’t have in the real world: to feel a dragon’s breath, touch a ghost, or cast a magic spell.

 I could give many more examples (education and training, industrial, medical, smart home…).
 The real point, though, is that haptic feedback is best understood as a new tool in the hands of product designers, whatever sector they are in and whatever they are trying to communicate.